enix223/go-validator/README.md

         // Blank validator for `username` field
         validators.NewBlankValidator(
             "blank", // validator identifier
-            gotext.Get("username should not be blank"), // error message username, // value to validate
+            "username should not be blank", // error message username, // value to validate
             "",       // blank value
         ),